aplteam/MarkAPL/Docs/MarkAPL.md

   quotes have no effect.
 (This contradicts the original Markdown documentation but due to a bug it did not work with the original Markdown implementation either)

 * **_MarkAPL_** does not have the concept of "loose list items".
-In CommonMark, the contents of any list item that is followed by a blank line is called a "loose" list item and wrapped into an additional `<p>` tag.
+In CommonMark, the contents of any list item that is followed by a space line is called a "loose" list item and wrapped into an additional `<p>` tag.

   This is of little value and complicates matters enormously.
 Therefore **_MarkAPL_** simply ignores a single empty line between list items.